Brayden-L/Brayden-L.github.io/_posts/2023-05-03-Creek Raptors.md

 Cat Wall and Reservoir Wall we would expect to be so high, as they are hugely popular crags.
 Selfish Wall and to a lesser extent 2nd Meat Wall are standouts, as they receive many violations given their lower popularity.
 Crags such as Suburbia, Slug Wall, Shock and Awe and especially Echoes Wall are notable in that a comparatively larger portion of their ticks occur during the closure season.

 ## By Route
-Knowing which specific routes are offenders allows for targeted additional messaging in guidebooks to urge would-be climbers of the route to respect the closures.
+Knowing which specific routes are offenders allows for targeted additional messaging on Mountain Project to urge would-be climbers of the route to respect the closures.
 {% include creek_raptors/route_viol.html %}
 {% include creek_raptors/route_tot.html %}
 {% include creek_raptors/route_norm.html %}